We Are Here to Serve You from Bail Hearing to Jury Trial

 Ask to speak to a DUI lawyer if you are pulled over or arrested.
 Our Escondido DUI attorney can assess the facts and recommend what you should do to protect your rights.

 Whether your DUI is charged as a misdemeanor or felony will depend on whether you have been convicted of DUI before, as well as whether anyone was injured as a result of your conduct.
-If this is your first DUI arrest and there were no aggravating factors, you will likely be charged with a misdemeanor.
+If this is your first DUI arrest and there are no aggravating factors, you will likely be charged with a misdemeanor.

 In California, you will generally only be charged with felony DUI if: